-SB 483 would require the Kansas Department of Wildlife and Parks (KDWP) to get permission from the legislature for any land purchases greater than 480 acres, would require the county commission in the county where such purchase would be located to hold an election upon submission of a protest petition and would require KDWP to pay property taxes on any land purchased for public parks.
-The bill also requires that if KDWP wants to dispose of land it first has to offer the land to the county commission or, if the county refuses to accept the donation, to offer the land for sale to the general public at public auction.
-This bill, sponsored by the Kansas Farm Bureau, is designed to discourage KDWP from acquiring more land for public parks.
-KDWP Secretary Mike Hayden and I testified against SB 483 at the February 18 hearing before the Senate Ways and Means Committee, pointing out that most Kansans now live in urban areas and are looking for opportunities to hike, camp, fish, etc. in Kansas - a state that ranks 49th in the nation in public lands available for such activities.
-The following Senators, with their phone numbers (785-296-XXXX), serve on the Senate Ways and Means Committee: Dwayne Umbarger - 7389; Jay Emler - 7354; Carolyn McGinn - 7377; Stephen Morris - 2419; Vicki Schmidt - 7374; Jean Schodorf - 7391; Mark Taddiken - 7371; Ruth Teichman - 7394; David Wyson - 7369; Jim Barone - 7370; Don Betts - 7387; Laura Kelly - 7365; Chris Steineger - 7375.
-If one of these Senators represents you call their office and leave a message asking them to vote NO on SB 483.
+SB 483, introduced by the Kansas Farm Bureau and opposed by Sierra Club, would require the Kansas Department of Wildlife and Parks (KDWP) to get permission from the legislature for any land purchases greater than 480 acres, requires the county commission in the county where such purchase would be located to hold an election upon submission of a protest petition, requires KDWP to pay property taxes on any land purchased for public parks, requires that if KDWP wants to dispose of land it first has to offer the land to the county commission or, if the county refuses to accept the donation, to offer the land for sale to the general public at public auction.
+A hearing before the Senate Ways and Means Com. was held on 2/18 but no action was taken by the Committee to advance the bill.
+However, Ways and Means is a "blessed" committee (not subject to the turnaround deadline) and the bill may still be worked.

 From: Charles Benjamin,